whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 ### Clean up the assembly to make it smaller and injectable

 The reason that the shellcode is not injectable is that we have `mov eax, 0`, `mov eax, 0xb` instructions.
-This instructions are assembled with the null bytes.
+These instructions are assembled with the null bytes.
 So, we need to find another way to move zero and 0xb to the EAX register.

 1. If you need to fill the register with zero value just don't do `mov` instruction and do `xor` on the register.